DougPfeffer-alt/reading-notes/class-09.md

   ## How events trigger JavaScript Code

   1. Select the element node that you want the script to respond to.
-  1. Indicate which event on the selcted node will trigger the response.
+  1. Indicate which event on the selected node will trigger the response.
   1. State the code that you want to run.

   ## Three ways to bind an event to an element